rrtaitan/hello-word2/README.md

 On Linux systems you may need to install libssl-dev, pkg-config, zlib1g-dev, etc. On Ubuntu:
 $ sudo apt-get update
-$ sudo apt-get install libssl-dev libudev-dev pkg-config zlib1g-dev llvm clang make
+$ sudo apt-get install libssl-dev libudev-dev pkg-config zlib1g-dev llvm clang make On Mac M1s, make sure you set up your terminal & homebrew to use Rosetta.
+You can install it with: